-Should you buy the 13-inch or 15-inch MacBook Pro?
+13-inch vs. 15-inch MacBook Pro: Which is best for you?

 Storage used to consist of big, noisy hard drive platters that spun around and didn't take well to bumps or power problems.
 Now they're solid state — Flash chips with no moving parts.
 They don't hold as much as old-style hard drives and are still more expensive, but they're ultra-fast and far more resilient.

-The 13-inch MacBook Pro 2016 comes with 256GB PCIe Flash storage but can go up to 1 TB.
-The 15-inch MacBook Pro 2016 starts with 256GB PCI Flash storage on the low-end model, 512GB PCIe Flash storage on the high-end model, and both can go to 2 TB.

-- If you want the largest amount of storage possible — 2 TB — you want the 15-inch MacBook Pro 2016.
+- If you want the largest amount of storage possible — 4 TB — you want the 15-inch MacBook Pro.

 If you value portability over power, don't need to drive double the displays, are fine with fewer processor cores and lower end memory and graphics options, and otherwise want a pro without paying top dollar for it, get a 13-inch MacBook Pro.

-If you want power, the biggest display possible, the ability to drive ridiculous amounts of external display, and options for the most memory, processor cores, and graphics chips availale, you want the 15-inch MacBook Pro.
+If you want power, the biggest display possible, the ability to drive ridiculous amounts of external displays, and options for the most memory, processor cores, and graphics chips available, you want the 15-inch MacBook Pro.

 Still undecided?